 CM: As it is a competitive business, how may the brand be distinguished from the other brands?
 What is the marketing approach?

 CM: In terms of customer service, I suppose this is one of the most important things in all business.
-What do you do to get people really closer to the brand?
+What do you do to get people really close to the brand?

 CM: What can you expect in the future from the brands (Innovation, new materials)?

 Daniel J. Cohen: We are going to build on the capabilities that Swarovski has as a manufacturer of crystals.
 This is something really special that we can take advantage of.
-We are going to continue to be premium in everywhere telling unique stories from the design prospective, where every detail is considered.
+We are going to continue to be premium in everywhere telling unique stories from the design perspective, where every detail is considered.
 We are going to incorporate technology in a very integrated way as well.
-For us it is not only about taking a lighting fixture and putting it to the top.
-This is about using all the benefits that LED has as light source, so it allows to integrate light source into the form of the fixture in a much smother way.
+For us, it is not only about taking a lighting fixture and putting it to the top.
+This is about using all the benefits that LED has a light source, so it allows to integrate light source into the form of the fixture in a much smoother way.
 Be sure, you will continue seeing our new design products and new ways of telling the stories.